ziotom78/polycomp/README.rst

 Polycomp
 ========

-This package provides a set of Python bindings to the libpolycomp library, as well as a stand-alone program which can be used to compress/decompress FITS files into polycomp files (still FITS files in disguise).
+This package provides a set of Python bindings to the libpolycomp library (https://github.com/ziotom78/libpolycomp), as well as a stand-alone program which can be used to compress/decompress FITS files into polycomp files (still FITS files in disguise).

 Requirements
 ------------